MaxHalford/maxhalford.github.io/content/blog/plagiarism-google-didnt-help.md

 title = "I got plagiarized and Google didn't help"
 +++

 One of my most popular articles is [the one on target encoding](/blog/target-encoding).
 It gets a fair amount of mentions on Kaggle discussions and I see it pop up from time to time in other contexts.
-It also ~~brings~~ brought me around 2500 unique monthly viewers.
+It also brings me around 2500 unique monthly viewers.
 That's quite a chunk of people for an unambitious blogger like me.
 Up to a few months ago, my article was on the first page of Google when you typed in searches such as "*target encoding python*" and "*bayesian target encoding*".
 This was purely organic and it felt nice to have a relevant article, even though that's not the main reason why I blog.

 It turns out that a shameless person named Venkatasai Katuru copy/pasted word for word my article and [posted it on Medium](https://medium.com/@venkatasai.katuru/target-encoding-done-the-right-way-b6391e66c19f).
 He even took the same title.
 Medium doesn't support LaTeX equations, so he took screenshots of the relevant equations from my article.
 He really went the whole nine yards and didn't even bother to ask me or to cite me.